precision-sustainable-ag/BBV3-ClearCore-Firmware/README.md

 ```
 The same moment, the corresponding carriage movements start.

-This program does not send a message when movements are finished.
+IMPORTANT This verion of the program does not send a message when movements are finished.

 **Homing for Z-axis**